loglob/mcaas/README.md

 and stores it in bak/

 ### exec.sh
-Sends its arguments to the server as a command
+Sends its arguments to the server as a command.

 ### echo.sh
 Echoes all its arguments as a chat message.